-To prevent data loss, turn off all sleep and hibernation settings for the hard disk, the CPU, and the USB ports.
-Disable automatic Windows updates.
-Update Windows manually when you do not use the computer to control an instrument.
+To prevent data loss turn off all sleep and hibernation settings for the hard disk, the CPU, and the USB ports.
 You can set these options in Windows Control Panel.

-You can connect the instrument to a printer and operate the instrument in stand alone mode to run basic Absorbance read mode Endpoint read type protocols.
-In stand alone mode, the instrument control panel enables you to adjust the temperature and the wavelength to do fixed point plate reads.
+You can connect the instrument to a printer and operate the instrument in standalone mode to run basic Absorbance read mode Endpoint read type protocols.
+In standalone mode, the instrument control panel allows you to adjust the temperature and the wavelength to do fixed point plate reads.
 For the SpectraMax Plus 384 you can do fixed point cuvette reads.
-Stand alone mode is not available for the VersaMax.
+Standalone mode is not available for the VersaMax.